visgl/react-map-gl/docs/api-reference/map.md

 Called when a pointing device (usually a mouse) is pressed and released at the same point on the map.

-If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layers.

 #### `onDblClick`: (event: [MapLayerMouseEvent](./types.md#maplayermouseevent)) => void {#ondblclick}

 Called when a pointing device (usually a mouse) is pressed and released twice at the same point on the map in rapid succession.

-If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layers.

 #### `onContextMenu`: (event: [MapLayerMouseEvent](./types.md#maplayermouseevent)) => void {#oncontextmenu}

 Called when the right button of the mouse is clicked or the context menu key is pressed within the map.

-If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layer.
+If `interactiveLayerIds` is specified, the event will contain an additional `features` field that contains features under the cursor from the specified layers.

 #### `onWheel`: (event: [MapWheelEvent](./types.md#mapwheelevent)) => void {#onwheel}